 The good news is that if you retain an attorney before your court date, that attorney can appear in court on your behalf.
 If you sign a “waiver of appearance” form, your attorney will be able to appear on your behalf for all pretrial court hearings.
 In some cases, depending on how your case is resolved, you may not have to return to Florida to appear in court.

-The Misdemeanor Exception
+The Misdemeanor Exception for Presence in Court

 If you have been charged with a misdemeanor, you may request to be excused from all the proceedings mentioned above.
 If the judge agrees, you will be tried in absentia—that is, without being physically present.